MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-V-Part-D-Communication-Requirements/section-423.2264.md

 (B) Answer beneficiary initiated questions pertaining to Part D plans.

-(C) Set up future personal marketing appointments.

-(D) Distribute business cards.
+(C) Distribute business cards.

-(E) Obtain beneficiary contact information, including Scope of Appointment forms.
+(D) Make available and receive beneficiary contact information, including Business Reply Cards, but not including Scope of Appointment forms.

 (iii) Part D sponsors holding or participating in educational events may not conduct sales or marketing presentations or distribute or accept plan applications.